Analysis | Why Thais Have High Household Debt and Why It’s Risky

 2. What led to this problem?

 There are many reasons for Thais’ propensity to borrow, among them are economic stimulus measures that encouraged lending and a competitive credit market.
 About 30% of credit card and personal loan borrowers have more than four accounts and a combined credit line 10 to 25 times their salary against a global benchmark of 5 to 12.
 Populist policies also encouraged borrowing.
-After a widespread flooding in 2011, former Premier Yingluck Shinawatra offered a yearlong steep tax rebate for first-time car buyers to boost demand.
-Household debt jumped to 71.8% of GDP by the end of 2012, from 60.3% at the start of 2011.
+After a widespread flooding in 2011, former Premier Yingluck Shinawatra offered a yearlong steep tax rebate for first-time car buyers as well as other stimulus measures to revive local demand.
+Household debt jumped to 85.9% of GDP by the end of 2015, from 72.5% early 2012 even amid political turmoil, which led to a coup in 2014.
 The strong appetite for credit continued during almost a decade under the military-backed government of Prayuth Chan-Ocha.
 The debt burden piled up while economic growth was anemic.

 3. What happened to debt during the Covid-19 pandemic?